You’re hitting the gym on the reg, and you’re nailing your macros. You’re drinking enough water and getting in bed at a reasonable time…

 - Food choices: Cortisol influences food selection and consumption.
 Cortisol makes you crave highly palatable foods (foods high in fat or sugar).
-This occurs because fats and sugar release dopamine which can make you temporarily feel better, counteracting the negative feelings associated with stress.
+This occurs because fats and sugar release dopamine, which can make you temporarily feel better, counteracting the negative feelings associated with stress.

 - Fat stores: When cortisol is high, your energy is high (from the stress).
 The body needs an outlet for this energy.
-Unfortunately, most of the time you are stressed, you are not in a position to take a quick run or hit a set of pushups.
+Unfortunately, most of the time, you are stressed, and you are not in a position to take a quick run or hit a set of pushups.
 Instead, your body instinctively tries to calm itself down by releasing insulin.
 Cortisol then turns this energy-storing insulin into fat.
 So, even if you are eating healthy, you still do not stand a chance against cortisol.
-No matter what you eat, when you are in a stressed state, your body is turning the nutrients into fat.
+No matter what you eat, when you are in a stressed state, your body turns the nutrients into fat.

 Exercising may seem like an easy fix to release all that built-up energy from stress, right?

 This actually isn’t the case!
 Here’s why...

 Exercise causes stress on the body and central nervous system.
 Adding exercise to your already stressed state can do more harm than good, especially if your goal is to gain muscle.